simshadows/mhwi-build-search-prototype/README.md

 ## TODOs

-1) I'll need to be confident that the armour pruning doesn't throw away armour pieces that are still useful.
-This will need continued testing.

-2) I'll also need to be confident that the armour pruning doesn't throw away armour *sets* that are still useful.
-This will need continued testing.

-3) Free Element will need to be taken into account since adding it can actually reduce a build's EFR by disabling Non-elemental Boost.
+- Free Element will need to be taken into account since adding it can actually reduce a build's EFR by disabling Non-elemental Boost.
 My pruning algorithms currently don't take this into account, so it is possible for a gear piece with Free Element to cause another gear piece without Free Element to be pruned, even if it may be better for pure-raw builds.

 ## Nerd Stuff (THIS IS OUTDATED)